shatteredsaline/shatteredsaline/README.md

-Helloo there! we are the abyssal ruins system,, We collectively use he/they/it generally!! we are bodily 19 and trying our best out here atm.
+Helloo there! we are the abyssal ruins system,, We collectively use he/they/it generally!! you may call us abyssal/abyss if you want!! we are bodily 19 and trying our best out here atm.
 If you see us in the bush by ourselves c+h is always welcome ^_^ if we dont int w u dont take it the wrong way were probably just offtab :sob:

 <!--